 Explore more places to ice skate in Southern California.

-Special Light Displays
+6. Christmas in Southern California- Special Light Displays

-All during December I hear my little ones shouting in the back seat of the car, “Christmas Lights!!!” at the top of their lungs, just to make sure I see any and all of the twinkling lights that delight them.
+All during December, I hear my little ones shouting in the back seat of the car, “Christmas Lights!!!” at the top of their lungs, just to make sure I see any and all of the twinkling lights that delight them.

 Explore this list of Where to Enjoy Holiday Lights in Los Angeles.